Interactive Book Sculpture

-Asystole is a 3D printed interactive book capable of determining your heartrate from the blood flow in your face.
-By reading Asystole, your heartbeat will be turned into music played against the waveform of its pages to form a duet between your heartbeat and the book.
+Asystole is a 3D-printed interactive sonic book capable of reading your heart rate from the blood flow in your face using computer vision and turning it into music.
+Each EKG pattern printed in the book’s surface corresponds to a sound sample which is triggered to play via light sensors as the pages are turned.
+As you read Asystole, the sound of your heartbeat will play against the waveform of the EKG pages to form a duet between your body and the book.

 Each page rotates around a cylindrical spine with an embedded speaker.
-Underneath each page is a photo cell.
-This photo cell, or light sensor, enables the book to determine when a page has been turned, triggering a sound sample of that waveform to play.
+Underneath each page is a photo cell light sensor capable of sensing when the page has been turned, triggering a sound sample of that waveform to play.
 When all the pages have been turned, an asystole (or flat-line) can be heard.